adil-liaqat/crud-app/README.md

 npm install
 ```

-Using Postgres for this example, but will work with mysql, just change the dialect in `src/config/database.ts`
+Using Postgres for this example, but will work with mysql, just change the dialect in `src/config/database.ts` and run `npm install --save mysql2`

 Build to `./dist`
 ```